389ds/389ds.github.io/docs/389ds/howto/howto-kerberos.md

 Time Sync
 ---------

-Kerberos works best if all of your servers and clients are in time sync.
-This doesn't mean you must use something like NTP, but you need to ensure that your machines are not wildly out of time sync.
+Kerberos will not work unless all servers and clients are in time sync.
+This means you must use something like NTP.

 krb5.conf
 ---------